Piyushx86codes/Forge-AI-App-builder/README.md

 `fileData` stores both generated files and validated dependencies as a single JSON blob.

 Supabase Storage bucket: `workspace-images` — public, organized by `userId/workspaceId/`.

----

-## 🌟 Show your support

-Give a ⭐ if this project helped you learn something new!